 Is a Medical Administrative Assistant the Same as a Medical Assistant?

 The two positions share some responsibilities, but there are some key differences:

-Why Medical Administrative Assistants are a Vital Role
+Why Medical Administrative Assistants Have a Vital Role

 Medical administrative assistants play an important role in the functioning of medical offices.
 And even more importantly, they also provide excellent customer service that conveys both professionalism and compassion to patients.

 Medical administrative assistants are frequently the very first person that a patient will encounter when they contact a medical setting.
 They set the tone for a patient, and the impression that they make goes a long way toward establishing a positive relationship.

 Part Two What Do Medical Administrative Assistants Do?

 Though their duties vary depending on their job setting, they are generally responsible for the following:

 - Greeting and checking patients in when they arrive for their appointments at the front desk